DTEAMTECH/contributions/celestia/README.md

 ## Contribution

-We welcome contributions to improve the scripts in this folder.
+We welcome contributions to improve the content in this folder.
 Please follow the general contribution guidelines outlined in the main repository's README.

 **Thank you for contributing to the projects supported by DTEAM!**